amanusovich/iol-api/README.md

 ## IOL API Fetcher

-This script is designed to fetch stock quotes using the Invertir Online (IOL) API (https://api.invertironline.com) and upload them into a Google Sheet using Google Apps Script.
+This script is designed to fetch stock quotes every minute using the Invertir Online (IOL) API (https://api.invertironline.com) and upload them into a Google Sheet using Google Apps Script.

 ### Usage